Are you looking for the spookiest, ghouliest, most exciting Halloween cocktails for your party? This list has you covered!

-From candy corn martinis to witch’s brew to a vampire bite, these spooky drinks just scream “boo!”
+From candy corn martinis to a ghostly witch’s brew, these festive drinks practically scream boo!

 2. Bloody Mary